 How to decide if a name is good for you

-After you have around 50 possible names in your contestant list, start checking them out one by one.
-There are four test I use to decide if a name is suitable for a project:
+After you have around 50 possible names in your contestant list, start considering them one by one.
+There are four tests I use to decide if a name is suitable for a project or not:

 The Availability Test

-- First check availability - I use Squarespace domain search to find out if a domain name is free.
+- Check availability first - I use Squarespace domain search to find out if a domain name is free or not.
 Also, check Instagram, Facebook, Twitter, Youtube, etc. If it isn’t free, strike it through and move on.

-- Google it and see what kind of businesses use similar names.
-You don't want to be associated or mistaken with something offensive or inappropriate
+- If it is free, google it and see what kind of businesses use similar names.
+You don't want to be associated or mistaken with something offensive or inappropriate.